hanfak/topics-to-learn/devOps/migrations.md

 # System Migrations

-Moving from one system to another system
+Moving from one system to another system.

+Processes

+ORder

+Roll backs

+testing